-As the wall was predominantly dirt and turf in this section there is very little remaining evidence, but this is still a lovely route through rural countryside, giving you time to reflect before entering the hustle and bustle of Carlisle.
+As the wall was predominantly dirt and turf in this section there is very little evidence on the wall remaining but this is still a lovely section of rural countryside and gives you time to reflect before entering the hustle and bustle of Carlisle.
 Carlisle is a large town and has all the facilities you may have been missing over the past couple of days.
-The magnificent Castle, Cathedral, and the Tullie House Museum are all worth a visit if you have any spare time.
+The magnificent Castle, cathedral and the Tullie House Museum are all well worth a visit if you have any spare time.

 Howard Lodge is a friendly family run Victorian guest house located a short walk from Carlisle city centre.
 All the rooms are spacious, tastefully decorated and have en-suite shower rooms.
 The dining room which is modern, bright and airy, with many original features, will make a relaxing start to your day.

 Langleigh is situated on a quiet tree lined street a few minutes’ walk from the centre of Carlisle.
 All rooms are en-suite and have all the amenities you require for a lovely overnight stay.
 They have a laundry service for those unfortunate wet weather days and charge £5.00 per load.

 Warwick Lodge is a family run guest house in Carlisle, Caron Archibald takes great pride in her home and loves welcoming people to stay.
 Guest rooms are spacious and beautifully appointed with en-suite bathrooms, tea and coffee making facilities, hair dryer and a TV.
 Caron is known for her great breakfasts; all ingredients are locally sourced and breakfasts are all freshly cooked to order.